-What to Do if You Witness a Car Crash
+What to Do After You Witness a Car Accident in California

 What to Do if You Witness a Car Accident

 Being a witness does not make it mandatory for you to stop and assist those who are involved in a car accident.
 However, if you choose to do this, you may help save a person’s life, hold the responsible party accountable, and build a claim or case for the victim(s).
 Here are some steps you can take if you are a witness to a car accident and would like to lend out a helping hand:

 - Pull over at a safe distance from the scene of the accident.
 Before taking any action to aid those involved in a car accident, it is imperative to pull your vehicle over at a safe distance, turn off your ignition and stabilize yourself.
 Take a deep breath, then do what you have to do to assist those involved in the accident.
 However, you must put your safety first, avoid confrontations with anyone involved, and only do what you can to assist victims if they need immediate attention.

 - Call 911.
 This is a vital step.
 Once the police officers arrive at the scene of the accident, they will file an official police report.
 This document can play an important role in proving who is at-fault for causing the car accident.